Nihilantropy/Minishell/README.md

-# Minishell: Your Own Tiny Bash
+# Minishell: aka Minihell :fire:!
-## From now on it will be called Minihell :fire:!

 Welcome to Minihell, your very own journey into the magical world of command-line interfaces!
 🌟 Imagine it as your personal little bash, crafted from scratch, and, like all things small and wonderful, it’s as beautiful as a shell.